 Why remove rather than hide?

-We could hide the unwanted paragraph by setting its css
+A directive could hide the unwanted paragraph instead by setting its

 display style to